Baja California: Climate

 Baja California's climate varies from Mediterranean to arid.
 The Mediterranean climate is found in the northwestern corner of the state, where the summers are dry and mild and the winters cool and rainy.
 This climate is observed in areas from Tijuana to San Quintín and nearby interior valleys.
 The cold oceanic California Current often creates a low-level marine fog near the coast.
 The fog occurs along any part of the Pacific coast of the state.

 The change of altitude towards the Sierra de Baja California creates an alpine climate in this region.
 Summers are cool, while winters can be cold with below freezing temperatures at night.
 It is common to see snow in the Sierra de Juárez, Sierra de San Pedro Mártir and in the valleys in between the two ranges from December to April.
 Due to orographic effects, precipitation is much higher in the mountains of northern Baja California than on the western coastal plain or eastern desert plain.
 Pine, cedar and fir forests are found in the mountains.

-The east side of the mountains produces a rain shadow, creating an extremely arid environment.
+The mountains produce a rain shadow to the east of their peaks, creating an extremely arid environment.
 The Sonoran Desert region of Baja California experiences hot summers and nearly frostless mild winters.
 The Mexicali Valley (which is below sea level) experiences the highest temperatures in Mexico, frequently surpassing 47 C in mid-summer, and exceeding 50 C on some occasions.

 Further south along the Pacific coast, the Mediterranean climate transitions into a desert climate, but it is milder and not as hot as along the gulf coast.
 Transition climates, from Mediterranean to desert, can be found from San Quintín to El Rosario.
 Further inland and along the Gulf of California, the vegetation is scarce and temperatures are very high during the summer months.
 The islands in the Gulf of California also have a desert climate.
 Some oases can be found in the desert where few towns are located – for instance, Catavina, San Borja and Santa Gertrudis.